dzh-a-v/dzh-a-v/README.md

 ___
 **Disclaimer**

-I am not responsible for how third parties may use anything in my profile.
+I am not responsible for how third parties may use anything from my profile, repositories etc.

 <!--
 **dzh-a-v/dzh-a-v** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.